• UCS Advantage

 Check the UCS website and our weekly UCS Update e-mail messages for details on these events as dates get closer.

-• Academic Blitz (typically held in January or February each year)
+• UCS Pathways to Success (typically held in January or February each year)

-• Career Expo (typically held in March each year)
+• College and Career Pathway Event (typically held in March each year)

 • Career Focus Luncheon (typically held in May each year for 6th grade students)